KU Student Housing Handbook

 The following are rights residents have throughout the conduct process:

-- Residents have the right not to participate in the conduct process
+• Receive notice including policies being considered, summary of incident, and date/time of meeting.
+Residents have the right not to participate in the conduct process.

-- Residents have the right to an advisor
+• Present your version of the events in question.
+Residents have the right to an advisor.

 Outline of the Process

-Once submitted by a staff member, incident reports are automatically forwarded to the community’s Complex Director and Assistant Director.
-The Complex Director reviews the report and determines whether to schedule a hearing.
-The Complex Director assigns the hearing to a staff member who will serve as the impartial hearing officer.
-KU Student Housing staff members who are trained to serve as impartial hearing officers include: Assistant Complex Directors and Scholarship Hall Directors, Complex Directors, Assistant Directors, and the Associate Director for Residence Life.
+Once submitted by a staff member, incident reports are automatically forwarded to the community’s Complex Director/Hall Coordinator and Assistant Director.
+The Complex Director/Hall Coordinator reviews the report and determines whether to schedule a hearing.
+The Complex Director/Hall Coordinator assigns the hearing to a staff member who will serve as the impartial hearing officer.
+Housing & Residence Life staff members who are trained to serve as impartial hearing officers include: Assistant Complex Directors, Residential Engagement Graduate Assistants, Hall Coordinators, Complex Directors, Assistant Directors, and the Associate Director for Residence Life.
 Additionally, the Associate Director for Residence Life oversees the process as a whole.

 If a resident is documented for allegedly violating a policy, the resident is sent a hearing notification to their KU e-mail address.
 The notification contains the alleged policy violations, the date, time, and location of the hearing, and hearing officer’s name, contact information, and other pertinent information.
 If the resident cannot attend the hearing at the time scheduled, the resident must contact the hearing officer to reschedule.
 Hearings are typically scheduled with reference to a resident’s academic schedule.